When it comes to customer service, small changes can have a big impact.

 Obviously that follow up freebie (chocolate mint or otherwise) works very well, but what kind of follow-up can be offered?

-Some of my favorite examples from past experience include the following:
+Some of my favorite examples:

 - Free product training and support (includes things like access to a private forum)